 These are the Summit Aprons of gorgeous, alpine, granite slabs which beckon you forth from the Summit Lake cirque.
 5-9 pitch climbs treat you to a backwater but aerobically friendly alpine experience.
 Each of the three aprons will offer a different experience.
 Left to right, the 1st Apron will offer the longest climbs with the least sun with a distinctly more challenging bit of climbing including overhanging, offwidth 5.7.
 The 2nd Apron offers brilliant, moderate slabs of link-whatever-features-you-wish-climbing with quite adequate protection.
 The 3rd Apron offers the least steep but the least protected of the bunch.
 25-35 minute approaches (timed with a watch, though some may need 60 minutes) keep the legs fresh and save the alpine wakeup calls.
 Ambulatory or automobile descents offer variety of experiences.
 Beware of midday lightning.
 Enjoy!

 Drive I-70 west from Denver to exit 240 and up the Mt.
 Evans CO Highway 103.
 Go to Echo Lake (~10,000').
 Follow the summit road to ~12,500 to Summit Lake.
 Park.
 Look up.
 These aprons are arbitrarily called (from left to right) first, second, third.
 If you can't see the aprons, you may want to do something else.
-Take a leisurely (Addendum: some argue with this adjective) alpine walk 25-35 minutes (Addendum: timed with a watch; later - some take up to 60 minutes) to the base of your desired apron.
+Take a leisurely (Addendum: some argue with this adjective) alpine walk 25-35 minutes (Addendum: timed with a watch avoid walking on vegetation; later - some take up to 60 minutes) to the base of your desired apron.
 Hop aboard.
 Some early season ascents will require a bit of snow crossing.
 During moist years, snow may persist.
 Ambulatory descents include right of the 3rd Apron or left of the 1st Apron down the hiking trail.
 Automobile descents require a traverse to the observatory area (L) and a protuberant thumb or a bit tourist schmoozing between Memorial Day and Labor Day.

 Mountain Project's determination of some of the classic, most popular, highest rated routes for The Aprons: